 Early Field Experiences

 Early Field Experience offers students the opportunity for supervised experiences in a psychologically oriented work environment with diverse client populations.
-Students can take either PSY 4953 Cooperative Education or PSY 4763 Early Field Experiences in Psychology as advanced electives.
+Students can take PSY 4763 Early Field Experiences in Psychology as an advanced elective (3 credits).
 Early Field is offered only during the summer term.

-- Students must complete all steps to register by April 15.
+- Students should complete all steps to register before the end of the Spring Semester.

 - Students are required to complete a minimum of 60 volunteer hours at a psychologically oriented agency.

-- All placements must be approved by the psychology department's early field education faculty advisor, Trey Asbury, Ph.D.
+- All placements must be approved by the psychology department's early field education faculty advisor, Titus Asbury, Ph.D.

 All of the following must be completed before enrolling in PSY 4763.